 Secular witchcraft can vary and is unique to each practitioner.

 These types of witches are often drawn to science, psychology, and history; they prefer an experienced-based form of spiritual practice over what they’ve read or been told they “have” to do.
-Secular witches tend to find deep meaning and sense of self inside their spirituality and incorporate it into every aspect of their life.
+Secular witches tend to find deep meaning and a sense of self inside their spirituality and incorporate it into every aspect of their life.

 A Secular witch often believes in energy, subconscious work, intentions, the universe, or personal power, which influences their magic.
 They leave themselves open to discovering new ideas and try to separate themselves from spiritual dogma.